 Now select between the options given:

-- Choose from bookmark – allows you to choose between already created bookmarks
+- Choose from bookmark – allows you to choose between the existing bookmarks on your Scoro site.

-- Create new result metric – create a brand new metric from scratch
+- Create new result metric – create a brand new custom metric from scratch.

 Let's choose the option Create new result metric.

 Choose a source for your metric (we've chosen Invoices) and use the relevant filters to find exactly the results important to you.

 Your saved result metric should look something like this: